-Meetei worships Tangkhul women as a Goddess and presence of Tangkhul brothers and sisters is a mandatory during Lai Haraoba of Ima Nongpok Ireima.
-The Meetei goddess, Nongpok Ireima is a Tangkhul women.
+Meetei worships Tangkhul women as a Goddess and the presence of Tangkhul brothers and sisters is mandatory during Lai Haraoba of Ima Nongpok Ireima.
+The Meetei goddess, Nongpok Ireima is a Tangkhul woman.
 She was married to a Meetei king Tabungba.

 Irengba married the daughter of Tangkhul Chief Khayingba, Pidongnu Nuphabi. which is known as Haoreima Tamheibi by the Meetei.